Microsoft Certified Partner

 A Microsoft Certified Partner (MCP) is a firm that provides Microsoft-related products or services, or support for such.
 It is part of the Microsoft Partner Network.

 They are confirmed by Microsoft to be official, and that they work effectively, and help customers with a range of information technology (IT) projects and specific products and services.
 While not accredited to provide support to the same level as a Microsoft Gold Certified Partner for Support Services, many MCPs offer support as part of their services.

 MCPs provide Microsoft services on behalf of Microsoft worldwide, spanning many fields including original equipment manufacturer (OEM), education, software providers, and technical support.
 They have 24-hour access to Microsoft Support, which enables them to provide reliable customer support.
 Every MCP has been in business for at least 5 years, has passed several tests, and has proven skills in their particular field.
 Microsoft rewards these partners with discounts in tools that are applicable to their activities.
 For example, in the educational field this might take the form of licenses to Microsoft Windows and Microsoft Office.

-In return for participating in the program, partners gain support services and tools from Microsoft, often at a significant discount to their retail prices.
+In exchange for joining the program, partners receive access to Microsoft’s support services and tools, frequently offered at substantial discounts compared with standard retail pricing.
 However, over the lifetime of the contract some risk is transferred from Microsoft to the MCP in return for the benefits of the association with Microsoft and the ability to sell the support services.